The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 If you’re a professional photographer with proper gear, I suggest you take one wide zoom, like a 16-35mm and a long telephoto that reaches 200-300mm close up of the mountains.
 If you want to know what I shoot with, check out what’s currently in my camera bag.

 Extra Batteries/Charger.
 You’ll be on this circuit for quite a few days, so don’t forget the chargers.
 You won’t need your phone for calls, but it doesn’t hurt to keep it charged and don’t expect to be able to charge it at every teahouse.
-Bring a high capacity power bank like this one with 25800 mAh.
+Bring a high capacity power bank with 20000 mAh.

 Compass.
 Not exactly required, but nice to make sure you are heading in the direction you think you’re heading in.